FabianAltendorfer/CRFAssistant/README.md

 You can view the final result in this YouTube video: https://www.youtube.com/watch?v=-ENA95SvR7I&t=55s

 <b>Update January 2024</b>
 Unfortunately, OpenAI does no longer support GPT3-Finetunes and so is also my finetuned-model no longer accessible.
 Because of that, you need to finetune your own (OpenAI)-Model of choice.
-To do that, I've added an example dataset for finetuning named "Finetuning-Dataset".
+To do that, I've added an example dataset for finetuning named "finetune.jsonl".

 This project is published under the MIT License.